kontent-ai/delivery-sdk-net/README.md

 By default, `.WithLanguage("<lang>")` requests a language variant while still allowing fallbacks configured in Kontent.ai (this is equivalent to using the Delivery API `language=<lang>` parameter without also filtering by `system.language`).

-To **disable language fallbacks** for a specific query (return only items that are actually translated into the requested language), use:
+To **disable language fallbacks** for list/feed queries (return only items that are actually translated into the requested language), use:

 ```csharp
 var result = await client.GetItems<Article>()